Skip to main content

 • No fabrication - If you don’t know something, say so.
 Don’t invent facts, statistics, URLs, or citations.

-Why it matters: These guardrails reduce risk, build trust, and keep the replica from overclaiming.
-They’re especially important when the same persona is used across many users and contexts.
+Why it matters: These guardrails reduce risk, build trust, and keep the PAL from overclaiming.
+They’re especially important when the same PAL is used across many users and contexts.

 6. Conversation Flow (only when you have a structured interaction)